NicoGitBlack/OpenFFBoard-configurator/README.md

 Incorrect settings may cause unintended movements or damage hardware.

+This fork is to add CyberGear motor, a specific firmware should be used.

 ### Installation:
 On older windows versions (older than Windows 10) CDC drivers may not load automatically.